** Bondmason review updated February 20th 2017 **

 What Is Default Handling Like?

 Since Bondmason is investing into loans offered by other peer to peer lending platforms, the platforms handle the loan defaults, not Bondmason.
+Lenders rely on Bondmason to maintain default pressure which they seem to do very well.
+So far I’m impressed.

 Is There a Secondary Market?